-Students unable to demonstrate the Core Performance Standards must notify the HSE Department Chair by the end of the first class day to inquire about reasonable accommodations.
+Students unable to demonstrate the Core Performance Standards must notify the instructor by the end of the first class day

 ATTENDANCE POLICY

 In an effort to develop appropriate work ethics, Lake Technical College students are expected to attend all class sessions.
 As is expected in the workplace, when it is necessary to be absent due to illness or emergency situations, all students are to notify the faculty on or before the date of absence.